ConnorHoang/Disk-Golf-Cleaner/README.md

-# Disc Golf Cleaner Robot
+# Disc Golf Cleaner

 This repository contains the code and documentation for the Disc Golf Cleaner project, an automated robotic system designed to clean disc golf discs using AI-powered dirt detection.

-View the project website at: [https://olincollege.github.io/pie-2025-03/disc-golf/](https://olincollege.github.io/pie-2025-03/disc-golf/)
+View the project website at: [https://disc-golf-project.vercel.app/#/design](https://disc-golf-project.vercel.app/#/design)

 ## Software & Control Logic